angular/angular/aio/content/guide/deployment.md

 You can read how to use the listed deployment builders following the links associated with each package name above.

-For example, to automatically deploy to Firebase via the `ng deploy` command run:
+For example, the following command automatically deploys the current project to Firebase.

 <code-example language="none" class="code-shell">
 ng add @angular/fire
 ng deploy
 </code-example>

-The command above will:

-- Authenticate you using your Firebase account.
-If you don't already have a Firebase account, you will need to create one.
-- Let you select a Firebase project you want to deploy to.
+The command is interactive.
+In this case, you must have or create a Firebase account, and authenticate using that account.
+The command prompts you to select a Firebase project for deployment

-- Produce optimal build of your application equivalent to `ng deploy --prod`.
+After the command produces an optimal build of your application (equivalent to `ng deploy --prod`), it'll upload the production assets to Firebase.
-- Upload your assets to Firebase hosting.

-If you're deploying to a self managed server or there's no builder for your favorite cloud platform you can either:

-- Create a new builder to utilize the `ng deploy` command
-- Read through the sections below to learn how to manually deploy your app
+If you're deploying to a self-managed server or there's no builder for your favorite cloud platform, you can either create a builder that allows you to use the `ng deploy` command, or read through this guide to learn how to manually deploy your app.

 ### Basic deployment to a remote server